- 1 -

 The Daily Bell then asks, “Are you denying, then, that we need the state to defend us?”
 To which Dr. Hoppe gave the simple response, “Indeed.”
 He then gives a thorough explanation on how the State not only does not defend its people, but aggresses against them through its self-interested control of Taxation and Justice.

-But this is too much of a Black and White statement.
+But this is too much of a black and white statement.
 Dr. Hoppe says that indeed, we do not need States to defend us – but then he goes on to deny that the State ever defends its People.
 While I agree that we no longer need a State structure for Security, I disagree with any implication that States have never defended their Peoples, providing that Security.
 The fact is that throughout history, States have defended their People.
 Right now the US is defending its People from the consequences of profligate living.

-In this next quote from this same interview, Dr. Hoppe agrees with me that the State (in this case the US) does at times defend its people: “The dominant Empire typically provides the leading international reserve currency, first Britain with the pound sterling and then the US with the dollar.
+In this next quote from this same interview, Dr. Hoppe contradicts himself, and agrees with me that the State (in this case the US) does at times defend its people: “The dominant Empire typically provides the leading international reserve currency, first Britain with the pound sterling and then the US with the dollar.
 With the dollar used as reserve currency by foreign central banks, the US can run a permanent ‘deficit without tears.’
 That is, the US must not pay for its steady excesses of imports over exports, as it is normal between ‘equal’ partners, in having to ship increasingly more exports abroad (exports paying for imports).
 Rather: Instead of using their export earnings to buy American goods for domestic consumption, foreign governments and their central banks, as a sign of their vassal status vis-à-vis a dominant US, use their paper dollar reserves to buy up US government bonds to help Americans to continue consuming beyond their means.”

 Throughout history there have been a wide range of qualities of States.
 During the heydays of both the British and the American Empires, it was great to be English or American.
 Roman history is replete with references to how great it was to be from Rome.
 Just take a look at any of the writings from any empire during its flowering – the People of the winning State were greatly benefited and happy to be so.